-How to calculate the stopping distance?
+How do I calculate the stopping distance?

-The AASHTO formula is as follows:
+The AASHTO stopping distance formula is as follows:

-s = (0.278 * t * v) + v² / (254 * (f + G))
+s = (0.278 × t × v) + v² / (254 × (f + G))

-t is the perception-reaction time in seconds;
+t– Perception-reaction time in seconds;

-v is the speed of the car in km/h;
+v– Speed of the car in km/h;

 AASHTO recommends the value of 2.5 seconds to ensure that virtually every driver will manage to react within that time.
 In reality, many drivers are able to hit the brake much faster.
 You can use the following values as a rule of thumb:

-- 1 second - a keen and alert driver;
+- 1 second – A keen and alert driver;

-- 1.5 seconds - an average driver;
+- 1.5 seconds – An average driver;

 Calculating the stopping distance: an example